Umm-Al-Qura calendar

 The Month of Muharram

-The first day of Muharram marks the beginning of the Islamic New Year, which commemorates the Hijrah (emigration) of the Muslims from Makkah to Yathrib (modern-day Madina), whereby the first Islamic state was established in 622 CE.
+The first day of Muharram marks the Islamic New Year and commemorates the Hijrah which is the emigration of the Prophet Muhammad (PBUH) and his followers from Makkah to Madinah in 622 CE, where the first Islamic state was established.

 The Day of Ashura